 The Dodd-Frank Act amends the Exchange Act to require companies to provide for an advisory shareholder vote on the compensation of executives as disclosed pursuant to SEC rules.
 Although this "say-on-pay" vote is not binding on the company, it will likely apply greater pressure on boards to consider shareholder viewpoints in making executive compensation decisions.
-If a majority or, perhaps, a smaller but still large number of shareholders vote against the disclosed compensation and the board does not respond with changes, it is likely that the compensation committee members will face a withhold vote effort on their re-election.
-The executive compensation and compensation committee independence disclosures required by the Act, which are described in Parts III and IV below, will add to the range of information to be considered by shareholders (and their proxy advisors) in deciding how to vote.
+If a majority or, perhaps, a smaller but still large number of shareholders vote against the disclosed compensation and the board does not respond with changes, it is likely that the compensation committee members will face a withhold or against vote campaign on their re-election.
+When adopted (probably not until after the traditional 2011 season), the executive compensation and compensation committee independence disclosures required by the Act, described in Parts III and IV below, will add to the range of information to be considered by shareholders (and their proxy advisors) in deciding how to vote.

 The "say-on-pay" vote must occur annually, biennially, or triennially, as determined by a separate shareholder vote held at least once every six years, at an annual or other meeting for which executive compensation disclosure is required by SEC rules to be included in the proxy statement (a "frequency" or "say-when-on-pay" vote).
-Both votes are required to be included in the company's proxy statement for the first annual or other meeting of shareholders occurring on or after January 22, 2011.
+Both votes are required to be included in the company's proxy statement for the first annual or other meeting of shareholders occurring on or after January 21, 2011.